harshsharmaa25/Shoophy-Globe/README.md

 ## 🛠️ Usage
 Browse products by category or use the search feature to find specific items.
 Add items to your cart and proceed to checkout.
-Create an account for a personalized shopping experience or checkout as a guest.

 ##📬 Contact